Mushroom Barley Soup Recipe. Vegan

 Mushroom Barley Soup

-You have 1 1/4 cups total of barley or other grain: less than 2 tablespoons grain per pint serving, and lots of deliciousness and creaminess: very reasonable!
+Carb Counters, I can relate, I am one of you.
+You know, one big Carb Counter Club.
+Its just a matter of using your carbs judiciously.
+Just do the simple smart math.
+You have 1 1/4 cups total of barley or other grain: less than 2 tablespoons grain per pint serving, and lots of deliciousness and creaminess and nutritiousness: very reasonable!

 - 1∕3 cup olive oil